Rare Collective and Vintage Pictures of:

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-Modified from the great Buddhist monk
+Modified from the great Buddhist monk:

 - Thich Nhat Hanh -

-everyday life, and making of decisions!
+the workplace, everyday life, and making of decisions!

-"Relax, be calm, breath in, and listen.
-Don't be hurried into into making rash/impetuous decisions, just 'be the lotus flower'.
-If things start to get really frustrating and tense don't worry or get angry just breath in, relax, and "be the friggin' lotus flower (each time).
-Then when nobody’s looking, ‘crush that beer can, milk carton, bust that pencil’ and smile. -You'll be great!, or at least look great in people eyes.
+"Zone out and meditate for a second - Relax, be calm, breath in, and listen.
+Don't be hurried into into making any rash/impetuous decisions, just 'be the lotus flower' like a mantra.
+Then if things start to get really frustrating and tense around you don't worry or get angry just breath in, relax, be calm, and 'Be That Frigging Lotus Flower'.
+When nobody’s looking, ‘crush that beer can, milk carton, bust that pencil, etc’ and smile. -You'll be great!, or at least still look great in people eyes !"
+Ohm -Doc D II.-

 It's been rumored, and claimed there are other rare collective vintage pictures of Doc Dingley out there somewhere to be found.
 If you have heard of or seen of any of them please let us know so we can add them to our collection.